 Cisive asked survey respondents about how their organization's turnover was impacted by the COVID-19 pandemic.
-Close to half (44%) reported that their turnover was about the same, but 33% reported that turnover increased.
+Almost half (48%) reported that their turnover increased compared to before COVID-19, 30% reported that turnover decreased, and 22% reported turnover was about the same (see Table 6).